-Do not go to your GP, an Outpatient Walk- In or Hospital.
-Follow the advice given on the above website.
+If staff exhibit any of the above symptoms, they must contact their GP or if closed NHS 24 (111) service for advice.
+Follow the advice given by the GP or NHS 24 (III) Service staff.
 Staff must then inform their employer as soon as practicable to inhibit the spread of the virus.

-Employers advice will then be given to individual staff who may have contracted the virus on what they must do next including where a sick note has been issued.
+Employers advice will then be given to individual staff who may have contracted the virus on what they must do next including where a sick note has been issued by the NHS 24 (111)Service.